rescribe-dev/rescribe/aws/cloudfront/frontend/origin-request/README.md

 # edge origin request

-> headers based on netlify
+> headers based on netlify for request